'I always recommend they leave' - Bielsa on Flores' new job and staff ambitions

-'I always recommend to them that they leave' - Marcelo Bielsa on Diego Flores' new Godoy Cruz job and the ambitions of Leeds United staff
+'I always recommend they leave' - Marcelo Bielsa on Diego Flores' new job, Huddersfield Town boss Carlos Corberan and Leeds United staff ambition

-Marcelo Bielsa takes no credit for Diego Flores' move into management and insists his dream is for other Leeds United staff to 'abandon' him in pursuit of their own ambitions.
+Marcelo Bielsa takes no credit for Diego Flores’ step into management and insists his dream is for his Leeds United staff to ‘abandon’ him in pursuit of their own.

 Flores left Bielsa’s Thorp Arch regime after two years as one of his assistants, packing up after promotion to the Premier League was won to go travelling with his partner.